libtropic

 • Development board with pre-soldered TROPIC01 for easy evaluation

-• USB dongle version for systems without SPI bus
+• USB dongle with TROPIC01 for systems without SPI bus

 QFN32 Samples